elevateforhumanity/fix2/HOMEPAGE_VIDEO_SCRIPT.md

 >
 > I noticed you [watched the full video / clicked to schedule a demo / visited our pricing page].
 >
-> I'd love to show you how Elevate Connects can help with [their specific use case].
+> I'd love to show you how Elevate for Humanity can help with [their specific use case].
 >
 > Here's a link to schedule a 20-minute demo: [Calendar Link]
 >